-Additionally, providing that a quorum is physically present in one location, electronic communication means may be employed if on or before the day of a meeting, a Board member notifies the Rector or respective committee chair and Board Secretary that the Board member is unable to attend the meeting due to either (a) a disability or medical condition or (b) a personal matter.
+Additionally, providing that a quorum is physically present in one location, electronic communication means may be employed if on or before the day of a meeting, a Board member notifies the Rector or respective committee chair and Board Secretary that the Board member is unable to attend the meeting due to (a) a Board member's own disability or medical condition or the Board member's need to care for a family member due to the family member's medical condition, or (b) a personal matter.
 The minutes must include the remote location of the Board member and the reason that the Board member was unable to attend; if the reason is a personal matter, the specific nature of the personal matter must be cited in the minutes.
 If a Board member's request to participate remotely due to a personal matter is disapproved, such disapproval shall be recorded in the minutes with specificity.
-A Board member may participate remotely due to a personal matter no more than twice in a calendar year.
+A Board member may participate remotely due to a personal matter in up to two meetings per calendar year or 25 percent of the meetings held per calendar year rounded up to the next whole number, whichever is greater.